 What does mullein tea do for your lungs?

-Mullein tea acts as both an expectorant and demulcent for the respiratory system.
-The saponins in mullein leaves (primarily verbascosaponin) help thin and loosen mucus in the bronchial passages, making it easier to cough up congestion.
-At the same time, the mucilage content (around 3% by dry weight) coats irritated tissues in the throat and lungs, reducing inflammation.
-A 2015 study in the Journal of Ethnopharmacology found that mullein extract reduced cough frequency by 68% in participants with acute bronchitis over a 7-day period compared to placebo.
-Western herbalists recommend mullein specifically for dry, unproductive coughs and for clearing spring allergy congestion when pollen inflames the airways.
+Two things at once.
+The saponins in mullein leaves (mainly verbascosaponin) thin and loosen mucus in the bronchial passages, so you can actually cough it up.
+And the mucilage (around 3% by dry weight) coats irritated tissues in the throat and lungs, calming inflammation on contact.
+A 2015 study in the Journal of Ethnopharmacology found mullein extract cut cough frequency by 68% in people with acute bronchitis over 7 days compared to placebo.
+Western herbalists reach for mullein specifically when someone has a dry, unproductive cough or spring allergy congestion from pollen.

 How do you make mullein tea at home?

-Use 1-2 teaspoons of dried mullein leaves per 8 oz cup of boiling water.
-Steep covered for 10-15 minutes to extract the mucilage and active compounds.
-The critical step is straining the finished tea through a coffee filter or very fine-mesh strainer to remove the tiny leaf hairs (trichomes) that can irritate your throat.
-Never skip this step.
-You can buy dried mullein leaves from herb shops or online suppliers, or harvest and dry your own leaves in late spring before the plant flowers.
-Store dried leaves in an airtight container away from light for up to one year.
-Drink 1-3 cups daily during allergy season for best results.
+1-2 teaspoons of dried mullein leaves per 8 oz cup of boiling water.
+Steep covered for 10-15 minutes to pull out the mucilage and active compounds.
+The step most people mess up: straining.
+You need a coffee filter or very fine-mesh strainer to catch the tiny leaf hairs (trichomes) that will scratch your throat if they get through.
+Don’t skip it.
+Buy dried mullein from herb shops or online, or harvest and dry your own leaves in late spring before the plant flowers.
+Stored in an airtight container away from light, they keep for up to one year.
+Drink 1-3 cups daily during allergy season.

 Can mullein tea help with spring allergies?

-Yes, mullein tea can reduce spring allergy symptoms by lowering histamine response and soothing inflamed airways.
-The plant contains verbascoside, a phenolic compound that inhibits histamine release from mast cells, which is the same mechanism antihistamine drugs use.
-A 2013 study published in Phytotherapy Research showed that verbascoside reduced allergic airway inflammation by 42% in mice exposed to pollen allergens.
-The mucilage in mullein also coats irritated nasal passages and throat tissues, providing immediate physical relief from the scratchy, dry feeling allergies cause.
-Drink 2-3 cups daily starting one week before your typical allergy season begins (usually mid-March for tree pollen) for preventive support.
+It can, yes.
+Mullein contains verbascoside, a phenolic compound that blocks histamine release from mast cells.
+That is the same basic mechanism as antihistamine drugs like Zyrtec or Claritin, just milder.
+A 2013 study in Phytotherapy Research showed verbascoside reduced allergic airway inflammation by 42% in mice exposed to pollen.
+The mucilage also coats your irritated nasal passages and throat, giving immediate physical relief from that scratchy, dry feeling.
+Best approach: start drinking 2-3 cups daily about one week before your allergy season typically kicks in (mid-March for tree pollen in most areas).

 Is mullein tea safe to drink daily?